 Objectives Action / tasks Start date Lead Monitoring/ Quality assurance Milestone/Success criteria Make resources available to download (if applicable) Promote the Prevent for Schools Website and encourage schools to have a link on their websites Work with LCC partners to develop and update the online resources available on Prevent for Schools Provide links and guidance to promote Fundamental British Values, supporting SMSC development as defined in the Ofsted Inspection Handbook.
-Ongoing AA New materials to be shared with Full SACRE group Strategies/resources are easily accessible Increase in the number of schools accessing Prevent for Schools website Engage more schools in the SLA to make the service full cost recovery Continue to promote the work of the Faith Coordinator through: LCC Advisory Service Encounters with Faith Hosting events and training for teachers/community Sept 18 AA Community Team Leader to provide written updates at Full SACRE Meeting The role of the Faith Coordinator is fully traded Develop a sustainable Primary/Second ary School linking Programme to promote community cohesion and tackle controversial issues.
-Further develop the primary School linking programme engaging schools from across Lancashire Work with partners to develop and promote the 'All Together Now' project Access funding to promote and deliver the 'We Stand Together' project with two new secondary schools Sept 18 AA Community Team Leader to provide written updates at Full SACRE Meeting A number of projects (primary & secondary) delivered across county Ofsted reports acknowledge whole schools impact of the project
+Ongoing AA New materials to be shared with Full SACRE group Strategies/resources are easily accessible Increase in the number of schools accessing Prevent for Schools website Engage more schools in the SLA to make the service full cost recovery Continue to promote the work of the Faith Coordinator through: LCC Advisory Service Encounters with Faith Hosting events and training for teachers/community Sept 18 AA Community Team Leader to provide written updates at Full SACRE Meeting The role of the Faith Coordinator is fully traded Develop a sustainable Primary/Second ary School linking Programme to promote community cohesion and tackle controversial issues. •Further develop the primary School linking programme engaging schools from across Sept 18 AA Community Team Leader to provide written updates at Full SACRE Meeting A number of projects (primary & secondary) delivered across county Ofsted reports acknowledge whole schools impact of the project